emangulo/kickball-rules/README.md

 **Slaughter rule**: if a team is ever ahead by more than 12 runs, the game will be considered complete with the final score inputted as a is.

-If the away team’s inning ends with a 12 run differential, the home team may complete the inning.
-However, if an away team’s inning ends because they are not able to score anymore runs (i.e. the team starts the inning with an 11 run differential and scores 2 runs) the game will end.
+If the away team’s inning ends with a 12-run differential, the home team may complete the inning.
+However, if an away team’s inning ends because they are not able to score anymore runs (For example, the team starts the inning with an 11-run differential and scores 2 runs) the game will end.

 Loud music and excessive auditory sounds are not allowed if it is a distraction to the opposing team or the umpires.
 Players may be yellow-carded or removed from play if behavior continues.

 Same ball must be used the entire game, unless both captains agree to switch.

 ### Field size
-Field Size is 60ft from base tobase.
+Field Size is 60ft from base to base.

 Infield is anything within the baseline.
 Outfield is 15ft behind the bases.